soyart/ssg/README.md

 ### Concurrent writers

-ssg-go has built-in concurrent output writer.
+ssg-go has built-in concurrent output writers.

-The writer forks (with goroutines) `n` number of writer threads, where `n` is determined at runtime by environment variable `SSG_WRITERS`, i.e. At any point in time, at most `n` number of threads are writing output files.
+The number of writers can be set at runtime by environment variable `SSG_WRITERS`.
+At any point in time, at most `SSG_WRITERS` number of threads are writing output files.

 The default value for concurrent writer is 20.
-If the supplied value is illegal, ssg-go falls back to 20 concurrent write threads.
+If the supplied value is illegal, ssg-go falls back to 20 concurrent writers.

 > To write outputs sequentially, set the write concurrency value to 1:
 >